Xtrmmax/ena-ai-recursion-maxine-harvey/docs/architecture_notes_v5.9.md

 ---

-## Determinism Guarantee
+## Determinism and Adaptation
-All computations in ENA.ai v5.9 are **deterministic by design**.
-There is **no stochastic sampling, random seeding, or external state** influencing behavior.
-Given identical inputs, the system produces identical trajectories, ensuring reproducibility suitable for technical verification and regulatory auditing.

----

-*Document: architecture_notes_v5.9.md*
-*Prepared for YC W25 Application — ENA.ai Recursion Engine*
+The ENA.ai framework operates under **deterministic emotional physics** — all computations follow fixed mathematical constraints with no random sampling or probabilistic weighting.
+Given identical conditions and inputs, ENA will always produce identical state trajectories.

+Adaptive personas (such as *Silia*) function within these same constraints but maintain their own evolving internal parameters.
+This creates predictable variability: the physics remain constant, while each persona can momentarily adjust and then self-correct back to its baseline identity.